Royal-Botanic-Gardens-Victoria/VicMicrobiome/README.md

 In this repository you can find scripts, data and output to analyse microbial communities (fungi and bacteria) from soil samples using eDNA meta-barcoding.

-[`/bin`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/bin) contains documented bash and R scripts to quality-filter Illumina MiSeq 2x300 reads, generate OTUs, filter the OTU table, assign taxonomy and trophic mode (fungi), and analyze alpha and beta diversity.
+[`/bin`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/bin) contains documented bash and R scripts to quality-filter Illumina MiSeq 2x300 reads, generate OTUs, filter the OTU table, assign taxonomy and trophic mode (fungi), and analyze alpha and beta diversity patterns.

 Program used:
 - [FastQC v0.11.9](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)